View John Capalbo's Obituary on TheWesterlySun.com and share memories

 |

-WESTERLY - John L. Capalbo, 79, of Charles Ave Westerly and husband of Lynda (Marino) Capalbo for 56 years passed away on Thursday November 28, 2019 at the Westerly Hospital.
+John L. Capalbo, 79, of Charles Ave., Westerly, and husband of Lynda (Marino) Capalbo for 56 years passed away on Thursday November 28, 2019 at the Westerly Hospital.

 John was born in Bradford the son of the late Angelo and Margaret Capalbo.
 He had been employed for over 30 years at Electric Boat General Dynamics in Groton before retiring in 1995.
 A communicant of St. Pius X Church, John was also a former member of the Westerly Lodge of Elks BPOE 678.